-Turkish currency drops to record low against dollar
+Turkish currency hits record low amid Erdogan concerns

-ANKARA, Turkey (AP) — Turkey’s currency, the lira, has fallen to an all-time record low against the dollar amid fears of economic instability as the country heads toward snap presidential and parliamentary elections next month.
+ANKARA, Turkey (AP) — Turkey’s currency, the lira, has fallen to a record low against the dollar amid concerns about an outflow of investor capital and the country’s ability to manage the situation.

 The lira dropped to over 4.80 per dollar on Wednesday, down some 5 percent since Tuesday.